 Pest Identification – Rodents

-When cold weather arrives in Northern California and Nevada, the best thing to do is hunker down in your warm, cozy home and wait for spring.
+When cold weather arrives in California and Nevada, the best thing to do is hunker down in your warm, cozy home and wait for spring.
 Unfortunately, we’re not the only mammals in the area with that idea.
 Cold weather brings the threat of rodents who want nothing more than to make your home their home.
 Even the most secure building is no match for their sneaky tactics – some rodents, especially mice, can fit through gaps as small as a dime.

 Rodents are nuisance pests that can breed quickly and remain relatively undetected in wall voids, crawlspaces, basements, and any other space in your home or business that’s warm, dark, and quiet.
 Rodents like rats and mice are dangerous to have around because their saliva and droppings can contaminate food and spread disease.
 They also carry mites and fleas in their fur, which can lead to further pest infestations.